 Corgipoo Mix Appearance

-They can have the curly hair of a Poodle or the straight hair of the Corgi.
+Corgipoos can have the curly hair of their Poodle parent or the straight hair of a Corgi.
 Their coat might be two-layered or only one-layered.

 The color can vary quite a bit and depends on the coloration of the parents.
-Puppies will likely receive a mix of their parents’ coat color and markings.
+Puppies will likely receive a mix of their parents’ coat colors and markings.

 Temperament